odeij/GlucoAlert/README.md

 # GlucoAlert
 A diabetes prediction system using machine learning
+# Developed by odei jamaleddine and Hamza hamden
 # Diabetes Prediction App

 This repository contains a Streamlit app that predicts diabetes based on user inputs.